firebase/firebase-ios-sdk/README.md

   </a>
 </p>

-# Firebase Apple Open Source Development
+# Firebase Apple Open Source Development!

 This repository contains the source code for all Apple platform Firebase SDKs except FirebaseAnalytics.